yuvalgorodissky/sqe-hw3/Provengo/helloprovengo/README.md

 ## Useful Commands

-⚠️ NOTE: In the below listings, we assume that `provengo` is in the system's PATH variable, and that `C:\Repositories\sqe-hw3\Provengo\helloprovengo` is the path to this directory.
+⚠️ NOTE: In the below listings, we assume that `provengo` is in the system's PATH variable, and that `helloprovengo` is the (relative/absolute) path to this directory.

 For full documentation go to [https://docs.provengo.tech](https://docs.provengo.tech).